m-j-rahman/breakout_no_canvas/README.md

 TO DO LIST

+- centre the grid, title, and menus
+- speed up paddle when the key is initally pressed
+- improve block collision, as it is too sensitive when the ball grazes it

+Extras:
 - turn all key checks into a big switch case if possible, may be a bit of a pain to refactor
 - make ball start movement random instead of set path
-- centre the grid, title, and menus
-- speed up paddle when the key is initally pressed
 - flesh out the scoring system?
     - higher up bricks worth more points
     - combo bonus for more then one brick removed on a single trip